KI7MT/wspr-analytics/scala/QueryColumnParquet/README.md

 * Reads the Original CSV into a Spark DataFrame
 * Creates a Parquet file set
+* Performas a Query Count on Reporters Ordered Descending
+* Reports Top (10) by spot count
+* The Parquet compression is set to default => "snappy"

-If you re-run the script, the output Parquet directory will be overwritten.
+If you re-run the script, you need to remove the previous directory beforehand as `df.wite.parquet()` will `not` overwrite existing data.

 ## Framework Requirements